Andrew Benintendi Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.37).

-- Red Sox pitchers combine to surrender 94 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (94 total, 1.2 per game).

-- Bello makes the start for the Red Sox, his 12th of the season.
-He is 4-4 with a 3.49 ERA and 57 strikeouts in 59 1/3 innings pitched.
+- Paxton (3-1 with a 3.29 ERA and 51 strikeouts in 38 1/3 innings pitched) gets the start for the Red Sox, his eighth of the season.

-- In his last appearance on Sunday, the righty threw seven innings against the New York Yankees, giving up one earned run while surrendering four hits.
+- In his most recent time out on Monday, the lefty went 6 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering three hits.

-- In 11 games this season, the 24-year-old has a 3.49 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .247 to his opponents.
+- The 34-year-old has an ERA of 3.29, with 12 strikeouts per nine innings, in seven games this season.
+Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.